neu-vi/SportsSloMo/README.md

 Both of our proposed human-aware loss terms are model agnostic and can be easily integrated into any video frame interpolation approach.

 ### Data Preparation
-We provide scripts and instructions to acquire ground-truth detected keypoints and segmentation masks for our human-aware loss terms.
+We provide scripts and instructions to acquire ground-truth segmentation masks for our human-aware loss terms.

-**Note** that large storage space is needed to store the extracted keypoints and segmentation masks, so make sure that there is enough storage space in your machine:)
+**Note** that large storage space is needed to store the extracted data, so make sure that there is enough storage space in your machine:)

 #### Visualization of human keypoints and segmentation masks
 <center><img src="figures/kptseg.png" width="60%"></center>

-#### Keypoint data
+#### Keypoint Preparation
 ```
 # Install ViTPose_pytorch
 git clone https://github.com/jaehyunnn/ViTPose_pytorch.git